The Samurai Mind: Discipline, Honor, and Calm Under Pressure

 It was the mind.

-And that mind is more relevant today than ever.
+And that mind may be more relevant today than ever.

 The Samurai Mind Was Structured